 The only product to receive its own name is the Tyr mouse.
 It's mainly identical to Velocilinx's other mouse, but it adds an extra programmable button and features a metallic bottom case.
 The company included a dedicated Multi-Fire button that can register three inputs with a single click, too, in an effort "to maximize performance."
 (Although that might somewhat ironically run afoul of anti-cheating rules that only allow a single input per click.)

 Velocilinx's gaming hardware appears to be available exclusively through Staples.
-Pricing has been listed for the Boudica headset, keyboard and mouse ($70 / $120 / $53), as well as the Brennus headset, keyboard and mouse ($70 / $110 / $53).
-The Tyr mouse is listed at $58.
+Pricing has been listed for the Boudica headset (opens in new tab), keyboard (opens in new tab) and mouse (opens in new tab) ($70 / $120 / $53), as well as the Brennus headset (opens in new tab), keyboard (opens in new tab) and mouse (opens in new tab) ($70 / $110 / $53).
+The Tyr (opens in new tab) mouse is listed at $58.

 More information about Velocilinx's product line can be found on the company's website.
 We recommend your local library for more details about the legendary figures after which the products were named.